rihab-ze/knowBase-application/README.md

 # KnowBase Application

+This demo app is built with 4D Qodly Pro and is meant to inspire you or help you kickstart your own project.

 ## 🎯 Purpose of the Application

 This application serves as a complete blogging platform allowing users to create, read, interact with, and manage blog posts.
 It includes role-based access, user interaction features (likes and comments), and automated notifications to authors.